jorix/OL-FeaturePopups/README.md

  * Show popups by selection (click) or hover from multiple vector layers.
  * Multiple selection using box and show list of features selected into an popup.
  * Proper popups on clustered features (OpenLayers.Strategy.Cluster)
- * Safe selection: Features remain selected even though zoom or pan (on Cluster and BBOX strategies) are performed.
+ * Safe selection: Features remain selected even after zooming or moving the map (using Cluster and BBOX strategies)
- * Triggers appropriate events when changing the selection or a layer features (to prevent flickering or other nuisances events are triggered only if there has been an effective change)
+ * Triggers appropriate events when changing the selection or a layer features (to prevent flickering or other nuisances, events are triggered only if there has been an effective change)
  * By default:
     * Multi selection is enabled,
-    * *hover popups* follows the cursor
+    * *hover popups* follows the cursor (to prevent flickering)
     * *select popups* are shown where the cursor is pressed.
  * Ability to customize the operation of the control.